 A Northumberland family’s venture into milk retailing has successfully focused its marketing on the image of its pedigree Dairy Shorthorn and Ayrshire cattle – but moving into direct selling has meant a substantial capital investment and working days that can start as early as 2.30am.

-For the past three years David Baynes and his wife Shirley, along with sons Richard and Paul have been retailing milk from the 130 cows in their Marleycote herd at Slayley, Hexham.
+For the last three years David Baynes and his wife Shirley, along with sons Richard and Paul have been retailing milk from the 130 cows in their Marleycote herd at Slayley, Hexham.
 Driven by the low producer price and the need to increase income to support three families, their initial research into milk retailing showed a significant gap in the market.

-“Compared with other parts of the UK there was no one retailing milk over a large area of the north east – and that’s probably a reflection of the fact there are barely 30 dairy herds left in Northumberland,” says David Baynes, a past president of the Shorthorn Cattle Society.
+“Compared with other parts of the UK there was no-one retailing milk over a large area of the north east – and that’s probably a reflection of the fact there are barely 30 dairy herds left in Northumberland,” says David Baynes, a past president of the Shorthorn Cattle Society.

 Keen to capitalise on consumers’ image of red and white cattle – and the herd’s pedigree status – the family felt all the components were in place to look seriously at the economics of milk retailing.